 Page files in Windows with large physical memory

 When large physical memory is installed, a page file might not be required to support the system commit charge during peak usage.
 For example, 64-bit versions of Windows and Windows Server support more physical memory (RAM) than 32-bit versions support.
 The available physical memory alone might be large enough.

-However, the reason to configure the page file size has not changed.
-It has always been about supporting a system crash dump, if it is necessary, or extending the system commit limit, if it is necessary.
+However, the reason to configure the page file size hasn't changed.
+It has always been about supporting a system crash dump, if it's necessary, or extending the system commit limit, if it's necessary.
 For example, when a lot of physical memory is installed, a page file might not be required to back the system commit charge during peak usage.
 The available physical memory alone might be large enough to do this.
 However, a page file or a dedicated dump file might still be required to back a system crash dump.